Man starts his day right with a delicious cup of hot coffee.

 You just started intermittent fasting (IF).
 Good choice.
 Thanks to recent research, we know IF has the potential to melt excess body fat (1), reduce inflammation (2), cut cravings (3), and protect against a variety of conditions and diseases (4).

 But you also love coffee.
 (Don’t blame you.)
-So: does drinking coffee break your fast?
+Does drinking coffee break a fast?
 Rendering the precious benefits of your new IF protocol moot?
-We tap registered dietitian Imashi Fernando, M.S., R.D. to find out.
+We tapped registered dietitian Imashi Fernando, M.S., R.D. to find out.

+It depends.
 One cup of coffee (eight ounces) contains about three calories and very small amounts of protein, fat, and trace minerals (5).
-For most people, one to two cups isn’t enough to initiate a significant metabolic change that would break a fast (6).
-“Plus, some studies show that coffee may help lower hunger and suppress appetite (7), making it easier to stick to your fasting window,” Fernando adds.
+For most people, one to two cups isn’t enough to initiate a significant metabolic change that would negatively affect a fast (6).

 Most coffee shops inject their flavored drinks, like lattes and macchiatos, with syrups and sauces that contain sugar and corn syrup.
 “Just one pump can contain upwards of 10 grams of sugar (just under one-third of the recommended total daily sugar limit of 36 grams for men),” warns Fernando.
 “It’s best to limit these drinks altogether, but if choosing to indulge it should be done within your eating window.”

-Although coffee alone isn’t likely to break your fast, added ingredients could.
+Although coffee alone isn’t likely to negatively affect your fast, adding calorie-containing ingredients could.
 “Loading your cup with high-calorie additives like cream, milk, and sugar disrupts your fast and might limit the benefits of an IF protocol,” says Fernando.
 She recommends staying away from lattes and cappuccinos during your fasting window.

-What can you put in your coffee that won’t break your fast?
+What can you put in coffee that won’t break a fast?

 The general rule for what you can put in your coffee while fasting is anything that’s zero calories —in other words, leave it black.
-If you just can’t stomach black coffee, here are a few things Fernando suggests adding that won’t break your fast:
+If you just can’t stomach black coffee, here are a few minimal-calorie, natural ingredients that won’t significantly affect your fast:

 • Nutmeg